Since 2012, iMoney has been helping Malaysians make quick and well-informed financial decisions through its multi-function online platform.

 If you do qualify for a balance transfer card, be sure to make the required payment on time every month.
 Otherwise, the standard interest rate will be applied on your balances.

-In any case, our trusty credit card consultants will be able to take you through the application process and ensure that you get the best product for your needs.
+In any case, our trusty customer care agents will be able to take you through the application process and ensure that you get the best product for your needs.

-8) I want an iPhone 6, but I don’t have the money.
+8) I want an iPhone, but I don’t have the money.
 What should I do?
 Please contact me, I am a serious buyer.

 We don’t sell phones either.
 But you may consider using a credit card that offers an Easy Payment Plan (EPP).
 EPP is a periodic repayment scheme that lets you repay the purchases you made with a credit card in instalments at little or no interest at all.